AnnBlessy/DBMS/EX.NO.6 PL_SQL PROGRAM_SUM AND ADDITION OF NUMBER.md

-# EX.NO 6: PL/SQL program to perform addition and subtraction of two number
+# EXP NO 6: PL/SQL program to perform addition and subtraction of two number
 ### DATE: 20/9/23

 ### AIM: